MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

 >Search page updates results in real-time when new filters are applied.

-Job descriptions will look like:

-EXPERIENCE
+**Job descriptions text-only format**

+>EXPERIENCE
-Treebank Annotator · Institute of Cognitive Research, OSH May 2012 - May 2013
+>Treebank Annotator · Institute of Cognitive Research, OSH
+>May 2012 - May 2013
-Analyzed biomedical records and processed them into syntactically and semantically parsed data.
+>Analyzed biomedical records and processed them into syntactically and semantically parsed data.
-Retrieved records from company server using Bash and SSH.
+>Retrieved records from company server using Bash and SSH.